makoto/captiontweets/README.md

 ## Todo

 - When the family circles are clicked, show list of popular tweets on "Family tweets" section.
-- When a character is speaking, update his/her current dialogue at "Current Tweet"
 - When a character is speaking, highlight the character circle.
 - As more people fav/rt/mentions, increase the size of circles.

+## Completed.

+- When a character is speaking, update his/her current dialogue at "Current Tweet"